 Place rolled up chicken into a baking pan lined with non-stick aluminum foil and sprayed with a light coating of olive oil.
 Sprinkle extra seasoning and Parmesan cheese on top of each chicken roll-up.

-For a lovely presentation, I placed the chicken roll-ups on a platter and surrounded it with sprigs of fresh parsley.
+Finally, for or a lovely presentation, I placed the chicken roll-ups on a platter and surrounded it with sprigs of fresh parsley.

 I have a feeling that this recipe will in my ‘favorites’ list for many, many years to come.